sergmoro1/laravel-imageable/README.md

   });
 }
 ```
-Of course, the libs and plugins used must be pre-installed.

 ## CSS placement
 The `Imageable` package uses `Google Material Icons`, so you need to connect the icons to the page.